 Different colours symbolise different cultural values.
-For instance, some Christians wear black while mourning for their loved ones.
+For instance, some Christians wear black colour while mourning for their loved ones.
 However, in Islam, black or any other colour is not associated with such situations.
 You can wear it whenever you want.

 Cultural Significance of the Black Thawbs